Screenwriter’s Edge began with a simple observation.

 Screenwriter’s Edge is led by Terry Dray.

-The approach here is measured.
-Calm.
-Diagnostic.
+The approach here is measured and diagnostic.

 Look closely at the decision.